Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 ~~~~~~~~~~~~

 - The list of transfers MUST be executed in order.
-- The contract function MUST reject if any of the transfers fails to be executed.
+- The contract function MUST reject if any of the transfers fail to be executed.
 - A transfer MUST fail if:

   - The token balance of the ``from`` address is insufficient to do the transfer.
-  - TokenID is not known by the contract.
+  - The TokenID is not known by the contract.

 - A transfer MUST non-strictly decrease the balance of the ``from`` address and non-strictly increase the balance of the ``to`` address or fail.
 - A transfer with the same address as ``from`` and ``to`` MUST be executed as a normal transfer.